Rohypnol Abuse Treatment Center

 Treating the addiction without treating co-occurring or underlying disorders is like closing the door to keep the rain out, but leaving your windows open.
 The water will continue to come in and your floors are still going to get wet.

 That’s how it is when you treat the addiction without treating the underlying or co-occurring condition.
 You might be able to recover fully, but it becomes more difficult to manage along the way.
-The addiction recovery professionals at 12 Keys Rehab understand that addiction recovery is hard.
+Our addiction recovery professionals understand that addiction recovery is hard.
 We’re not going to sugarcoat it for you and pretend you don’t have a lot of work ahead of you.
 But we will do everything in our power to remove unnecessary roadblocks that might otherwise hold you back.
 And this includes treating any co-occurring disorders.

 Many people begin using this drug in an effort to self-medicate and overcome symptoms that might be holding them back, like anxiety or insomnia.
 You may be one of those individuals.
 The Rohypnol didn’t cure those conditions.
 It can only help you overcome the symptoms of the conditions — meaning that you’ll still be prone to panic attacks and long, sleepless nights without the assistance of Rohypnol.